Paddar: Clothing

-In order to adapt to the cold and harsh climate of the region the residents wear wollen garments all round the year.
-The women wear shalwar kameez inside, and cover it with a light but heat insulating wollen shawl called chador which is draped in a unique manner.
-Women wear special caps called Zuji on their heads.
-And this Zuji resemble the caps worn by kalash tribe in Chitral areas.
-This cap must be having a unique historic significance which is still unknown to the world.
-Women used to wear heavy silver jewellery which included head jwellery, big ear rings and nose pins, and heavy silver necklace in older times.
+In order to adapt to the cold and harsh climate of the region, residents wear woolen garments all year round.
+The women wear shalwar kameez inside, and cover it with a light but heat-insulating woolen shawl called a chador, which is draped in a unique manner.
+Women also wear special caps called zuji on their heads, which resemble the caps worn by Kalash tribes in Chitral areas.
+In older times, they additionally used to wear heavy silver jewellery, which included head jewellery, big ear rings and nose pins, and heavy silver necklaces.

-Men wear a loose long kurta like tunic called kamïr or kamri with a chudidar lower which is tight from bottom but loose above the knees.
-They often wear a belt piece of wool called mazerad.
+The men wear a loose long kurta-like tunic called a kamïr, or kamri, with a lower churidar which is tight at the bottom but loose above the knees.
+They often wear a piece of wool for a belt, called a mazerad.